QizhiPei/SSM-DTA/preprocess/README.md

 # Preprocess from DeepAffinity

 (This part is copied from [DeepAffinity](https://github.com/Shen-Lab/DeepAffinity/tree/master/data/script/split_data_script) and modified.
-Note that the Google Drive link is a sdf file, not a tsv file, which may need further modification)
+Note that the Google Drive link provided by DeepAffinty is actually a sdf file, not a tsv file, which may need further modification)

 1. Download dataset from bindingDB website in tsv format: https://drive.google.com/open?id=1_uZVTBVPeeF64joitPU8uDZnfIGS1me0